CodeStitchOfficial/Advanced-Astro-i18n/README.md

 | `npm run remove-decap`     | Removes Decap CMS integration                |
 | `npm run create-page`      | Scaffolds a new page for all locales         |
 | `npm run test:scripts`     | Runs unit tests for the utility scripts      |

+### Font Setup

+This kit comes with Roboto font, you can replace it by removing the `@fontsource-variable/roboto` package and installing the font you prefer as the example below:

+1. Choose and install a font from [Fontsource](https://fontsource.org/):

+    `npm install @fontsource-variable/outfit`

+2. Update the name at this `astro.config.mjs` section:

+    ```json
+    {
+        provider: fontProviders.fontsource(),
+        // Should be the font name "Outfit", not the font-family "Outfit Variable"
+        name: "Outfit",
+    },
+    ```

+Optionally, you can use local, or other font providers.
+For more information refer to [Using custom fonts](https://docs.astro.build/en/guides/fonts/) at Astro docs.

 ## Features